(Woodland Agaricus, Agaricus Silvicola, Agaricus sylvicola)

 Color: White turning Golden yellow.

-Found under various conifers in the mountains.
+This mushroom is found under various conifers in the mountains.
 Also found in mixed forest of aspens and conifers.
-Grows on the ground.
+It grows on the ground.

 This mushroom stains yellow to golden when bruised or handled.
 The cap is from white to a golden color.
 Notice the cogwheel shape on veil (Some other Agaricus have this too).
-It is closely related to Agaricus arvensis (The Horse Mushroom, Grows in Grass, City) and Agaricus albolutescens (Stains Amber, shorter, stalkier and grows in the woods too).
-Edible for most people.
-It has a distinct almondy smell.
+It is closely related to Agaricus arvensis (The Horse Mushroom, Grows in Grass, City).
+It is edible for most people.
+It has a distinct cherry almond smell and a bulbous stem.